Sunday, September 29, 2013

 1974 - THE FRONT PAGE, Billy Wilder's version

 For whatever reason Billy Wilder lost his ability to connect with an audience in the 1970's.
-Avanti, The Private Life of Sherlock Holmes and Fedora have their moments, but Wilder clearly wasn't the same guy who could toss off masterpieces like The Apartment, Sunset Boulevard and Witness for the Prosecution.
+Avanti, The Private Life of Sherlock Holmes and Fedora have their moments, but Wilder wasn't the same guy who could toss off masterpieces like The Apartment, Sunset Boulevard and Witness for the Prosecution.

 The Front Page is a particularly depressing film.
 Wilder was clearly looking for a commercial property that would have audience appeal.
 The Sting had been popular with audiences with it's nostalgia and charismatic stars.
 Wilder was probably hoping to hit pay dirt with that formula and his favorite actors, Walter Matthau and Jack Lemmon.
 Howard Hawks had good luck remaking The Front Page as His Girl Friday and Lewis Milestone had filmed a visually flamboyant version of the The Front Page in 1931, so Wilder probably figured he couldn't miss with another remake.